Updated on 6 August 2017

 The Philharmonic Center for the Arts at Artis-Naples

 At Artis—Naples, art and music come together under one roof for the delight of locals and tourists.
 There’s a world class arts museum, The Baker, as well as the Naples Philharmonic.
-We were fortunate to attend a fantastic performance of the iconic Nutcracker ballet.
+We attended a fantastic performance of the iconic Nutcracker ballet.
 Miami City Ballet breathed new life into this perennial favourite by including local children studying ballet in their dance troupe.
 Superb choreography by George Balanchine was matched by stunning costumes designed by José Varona – what a treat!

 The Baker Museum at Artis Naples

-You’ll also find The Baker Museum within Artis—Naples, considered to be the foremost art gallery in Southwest Florida.
+You’ll also find The Baker Museum within Artis—Naples, considered to be the foremost art gallery in Southwest Florida and one of the best things to do in Naples.

 Paul was impressed by this steel statue of Apollo by Tim Read.